gilzoide/hello-gdextension/1.hello-c/README.md

 mkdir include
 ```

-Assuming Godot 4 is available in your system's `PATH` as `godot`, run the following inside our newly created `include` directory:
+Assuming Godot 4 is available in your system's `PATH` as `godot`, run the following inside our newly created `include` directory to generate the files:

 ```sh
 godot --dump-extension-api --dump-gdextension-interface --headless